MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-prepare-ios-app.md

 1. Select **Add Package Dependencies...** from the **File** menu.
 1. Enter `https://github.com/AzureAD/microsoft-authentication-library-for-objc` as the Package URL and choose **Add Package**

-For more details and other mechanisms to add MSAL to your project see the [project Readme file](https://github.com/AzureAD/microsoft-authentication-library-for-objc?tab=readme-ov-file#installation).
+For more information and other mechanisms to add MSAL to your project, see the [project Readme file](https://github.com/AzureAD/microsoft-authentication-library-for-objc?tab=readme-ov-file#installation).

 ## Create SDK instance